Here are just 5 reasons why starting at least a year before your deadlines (Round 1 for MBA applicants) is the best idea:

 Starting Early: A Success Story from David V.

 It’s easy enough to say that you want to start on the application process early, but it can be a little difficult to find the motivation to get started.
 That’s why we wanted to share a success story from one of our clients, David V. David was proactive and reached out in September 2016 so that he could start working with The Art of Applying in January 2017.
 This gave him time to start studying for the GMAT early on in case he needed to take it more than once.
 But more than that, it gave him time to work with our team to decide on what he wanted from an MBA program and craft his story for admissions essays.
 By setting his goals and working with our team early on, David was able to better focus and stay motivated during the application process.
 And his hard work paid off!
 By December 2017, he had received favorable admissions decisions from all three schools he applied to – Harvard Business School, Wharton with a full tuition scholarship, and Stanford Graduate School of Business with the Knight-Hennessy Scholarship.
 On starting the process early, David shares this advice – “Start early!
 There is no better benefit than to start with a team who really understands the process early on.
 It will give you time to adjust your schedule and approach.”
 Are you ready to get started with your MBA, JD, or policy graduate school applications?
-Schedule your Breakthrough Call now to speak with one of our Enrollment Specialists about where you are in the process and how our team can help.
+Schedule your 15-minute Quick Call now to speak with one of our Enrollment Specialists about where you are in the process and how our team can help.